Harchytekt/ToolKit/Markdown files/UNIX/Security.md

 openssl enc -aes-256-cbc -e -in fileToEncrypt -out encryptedFile
 ```

-> The password will be ask twice for safety.
+> The password will be asked twice for safety.

 ### Decryption